njoguamos/laravel-jenga/README.md

 > **Note**
 > Extensions like `bcmath`, `gmp`, `libsodium` and `openssl` are required when generating they keys.

+### 2.8 Ensure that you are subscribed to the API services
+If you attempt to access the API and you get `Not Authorized to access the API`, confirm that your account has subscribed to the respective service you are trying to access.
+You can do so by going to the JengaAPI Settings -> Subscriptions, then `subscribe` or `unsubscribe`.

 ## 3. Usage

 ### 3.1 Generating signature